Song mixing starts with drums. And drum mixing starts with a kick drum. A good kick sound is very important for any song.

 Where Should Kick Drum Sit In A Mix

-Before starting mixing a kick drum with EQ and compressor it’s important to know where should kick drum sit in your mix.
+Before starting mixing a kick drum with EQ and compressor it’s important to know where they should kick drum sit in your mix.
 This is important for every instrument in your song.

-Bass drum frequency range may vary from a kick to kick.
+Bass drum frequency range may vary from kick to kick.
 In general, a bass drum lives between 50Hz and 90Hz.
 But you have to consider the bass guitar which mostly occupies 60Hz-110Hz.
-A kick drum should occupy lower frequencies than bass.
+A kick drum should occupy lower frequencies than a bass.
 So, for a kick drum 50Hz-80Hz should be good for most cases.

 Of course, it all depends on the kick drum sound, song, personal preferences, etc. But it’s important to know where your kick should live from the start.
 It will make mixing easier and you will make better EQ decisions.

 But before you start mixing the kick drum, it’s important to know how to mix drums in general.

 After you set the volume of a kick drum and decide where it should sit in the mix, it’s time to start mixing with EQ and compression.
 This is a very delicate step and you must be careful and pay attention to details.

 Incorrect use of EQ or compressor may damage the sound and whole mix.
 Too much mixing is not necessary.
 You have to do what is necessary.
 And always listen to the sound and make decisions that way.
 Rely on your ears when mixing, not on your eyes.